CelesteClassic/newleste.p8/design/design_resort.md

 ## Summary

-- The chapter starts with introductory levels that introduce the player to main mechanics.
+- The chapter starts with introductory levels that introduce the player to the main mechanics.
-- Then the mess levels then the player's knowledge of the mechanics.
+- Then the mess levels test the player's knowledge of the mechanics.
 - The roof levels combine the previously introduced mechanics along with the added challenge of the Oshiro boss fight.

 ## Key Levels from Celeste (2018)